stratosphereips/StratosphereTestingFramework/README.md

 - There is a feature in **stf** that allows it to add text automaticaly to the notes of the dataset.
 This feature is used to insert notes on certain important operations that is good for the researcher to remember.
 For example, if you trim the amount of flows in the connections, **stf** will add a text in the dataset note with details of this operation.
 - **stf** also allow you to execute bash commands by using ! as the first letter.
 Therefore is easy to interact with other tools, such as tcpdump, tshark or the argus clients.
 - The filters can use the following keys.
-For connections: flowamount and name.
-For models: name, statelength.
+For connections: flowamount, flowlabel (the label in the original flow) and name.
+For models: name, statelength, labelname (the label assigned by stf).
 The operators in the filters are: <, >, = and !=
 - The listings of models and datasets include a column with the id of the note that is related to that object.
 You can edit notes directly with ```notes -e id```
 - Since the notes are stored as MarkDown text, it is nice to have some markdown support in your editor.
 In vi you can have nice colors and shortcuts.
 - You can limit the amount of flows to show with the command _connections -F_ so large connections can be visualized better.